sushmarakesh17/30-KNN-Machine-Learning-Programs/README.md

 # 🤖 30 KNN Machine Learning Programs

-## 📌 Project Overview
+## 📌 Project Description

-This project demonstrates the implementation of the **K-Nearest Neighbors (KNN)** Machine Learning algorithm with an interactive **Streamlit web application**.
+The **30 KNN Machine Learning Programs** project demonstrates the implementation of the **K-Nearest Neighbors (KNN)** algorithm for solving machine learning classification problems.

-The application allows users to explore KNN-based prediction, adjust the number of neighbors (K value), and generate predictions using trained machine learning models.
+This project includes data preprocessing, feature scaling, model training, evaluation, and deployment using a **Streamlit interactive dashboard**.

+Users can adjust the value of **K (Number of Neighbors)** and generate predictions through an easy-to-use web interface.

+---

-## 🚀 Live Demo
+## 🚀 Live Application

-🔗 Streamlit App:
+🔗 **Streamlit Deployment:**
 https://30-knn-machine-learning-programs-aspu4c8yayjkbyubbfewi3.streamlit.app/

+---

+## 🎯 Project Objectives

+- Understand the working principle of K-Nearest Neighbors algorithm
+- Perform data preprocessing and feature scaling
+- Train and evaluate a KNN classification model
+- Save and reuse trained ML models
+- Deploy a machine learning application using Streamlit

+---

-## 🧠 Algorithm Used
+## 🧠 Machine Learning Algorithm

-**K-Nearest Neighbors (KNN)**
+### K-Nearest Neighbors (KNN)

-KNN is a supervised machine learning algorithm used for classification and regression tasks by finding the closest data points based on similarity.
+KNN is a supervised machine learning algorithm that classifies data points based on the similarity of nearby data points.

+It is commonly used for:
+- Classification
+- Pattern Recognition
+- Recommendation Systems
+- Prediction Tasks

+---

 ## 🛠️ Technologies Used

-- Python
+- **Programming Language:** Python
-- Pandas
+- **Machine Learning:** Scikit-learn
-- NumPy
+- **Data Processing:** Pandas, NumPy
-- Scikit-learn
-- Streamlit
+- **Model Deployment:** Streamlit
-- Machine Learning
+- **Model Serialization:** Pickle

+---

 ## 📂 Project Structure